llvm/llvm-project/llvm/docs/LoopTerminology.rst

 * An **entering block** (or **loop predecessor**) is a non-loop node that has an edge into the loop (necessarily the header).
-If there is only one entering block entering block, and its only edge is to the header, it is also called the loop's **preheader**.
+If there is only one entering block, and its only edge is to the header, it is also called the loop's **preheader**.
 The preheader dominates the loop without itself being part of the loop.